Pushed by Accident: A Mixed-Methods Study on Strategies of Handling Secret Information in Source Code Repositories

 \section{Introduction}

 \Glspl{vcs} are an essential technology for collaborative software development.
 Git~\cite{git}, a fundamental tool to orchestrate collaborative development, has been voted as the most common tool in the recent Stack Overflow Developer Survey~\cite{2022StackOverflowSurvey} with 93.4\% of participants specifying to use this tool in their development workflow.
 Git-based code repository platforms (\eg{} GitHub~\cite{github-2} and GitLab~\cite{gitlab}) aim to ease sharing, reviewing, and contributing to software projects.
 In modern development pipelines, software is commonly directly built, tested, and deployed within and from these code repositories.
 To deploy software on server infrastructure, automate interactions with third-party services, or handle authentication, developers need to provide secrets, \eg{} credentials, authentication tokens, or secret encryption keys.
 However, these secrets must be protected from being leaked accidentally into the public codebase.
-This is no straightforward task, as recent work by Meli et al.~\cite{meli2019bad} has shown that on GitHub, the most popular code sharing platform,\footnote{According to the Tranco list~\cite{LePochat2019} generated on January~5, 2022, available at \url{https://tranco-list.eu/list/Q674}.} thousands of automatically detectable secrets are leaked every day.
-GitLab also acknowledges this problem: \blockquote[Gitlab~\cite{gitlab-secret-scanning}]{A recurring problem when developing applications is that people may accidentally commit secrets to their remote Git repositories.}.
+Unfortunately, this is no straightforward task.
+Recent work by Meli et al.~\cite{meli2019bad} found that on GitHub, the most popular code sharing platform\footnote{According to the Tranco list~\cite{LePochat2019} generated on May~25, 2023, available at \url{https://tranco-list.eu/list/JX43Y}.}, thousands of automatically detectable secrets are leaked daily.

-The actual impact of a leaked secret depends on the type of secret.
-In some cases, a leak can be highly critical, as in the case of SolarWinds: a password for their update servers was publicly pushed to GitHub in 2017.
-It allowed attackers to modify production code on SolarWinds' build server and distribute vulnerable patches to up to 18,000~customers~\cite{insider-solarwinds}.
-The ongoing attack was only discovered two years later~\cite{Williams:2021}.

-Our research approach investigates code secret leakage and surrounding experiences utilizing a mixed-method approach including an online survey and semi-structured interviews to address the following research questions:

-\boldparagraph{RQ1}\textit{How prevalent is code secret leakage for developers?} The leakage of secrets and access tokens in code presents a potentially serious security threat.
-We survey developers about the prevalence of past secret leaks in their projects.